Kingdom of Hatra: History

-The history of Hatra before the Parthian era is obscure.
-It has been suggested that a settlement was founded there under the Assyrians or the Achaemenids, but that remains speculative.
-The earliest known records that mention Hatra are from the late 1st-century.
-The early rulers of Hatra used the title of marya (lord), but starting from the 170s, they started using the title of malka (king), often in the form of "King of the Arabs".
+The history of Hatra before the Parthian Empire is obscure.
+It has been suggested that a settlement was founded there under the Neo-Assyrian or the Achaemenid Empire, but that remains speculative.

+The earliest known records that mention Hatra are from the late 1st century.
+The early rulers of Hatra used the title of marya "lord", but starting from the 170s, they started using the title of malka "king", often in the form of "King of the Arabs".
 This elevation of titulature is considered to be related to the Roman incorporation of Edessa in 165, which resulted in Hatra being the westernmost part of the Parthian Empire, and thus of higher strategic importance.